 At a microeconomic level, students study how markets work; evaluating areas such as commodity markets, transport, healthcare and education.
 This leads on to analysis of issues such as rationing; the balance of private and public provision of services; and how services can be most efficiently delivered.
-We are able to incorporate concepts such as rational behaviour and ideas relating to scarcity and choice to a political context.
+We relate concepts such as rational behaviour and ideas relating to scarcity and choice to the political context.
 We examine closely the arguments for government intervention in markets and also address the concept of government failure.